-The following table presents the assets and liabilities that are measured at fair value on a recurring basis on the accompanying statement of financial condition by caption and by level within the valuation hierarchy as of June 30, 2023:
+The following tables present the assets and liabilities that are measured at fair value on a recurring basis on the accompanying statement of financial condition by caption and by level within the valuation hierarchy as of December 31.
+2023:

 Assets at Fair Value

 Level 1 Level 2 Level 3 Netting Total

-Financial instruments owned, at fair value
+Financial instruments owned

-Common stock, units, preferred stocks, and ETFs \$ 804,654 \$ - \$ - \$ - \$ 804,654
+Common stock, units, preferred stocks, and ETFs \$ 1,117,343 \$ \$ - \$ - \$ 1,117,343

-Corporate bonds 126,253 126,253

-Warrants and rights 646 646

 Derivative contracts:

-Equity and corporate bond swaps 244,138 (229,058) 15,080
+Equity swaps 48,718 (46,495) 2,223

-Foreign exchange swaps 6 6
+Foreign exchange swaps 17 17

-Total derivative contracts 244,144 (229,058) 15,086
+Total derivative contracts 48,735 (46,495) 2,240

-Total \$ 805,300 \$ 370,397 \$ - \$ (229,058) \$ 946,639
+Total financial instruments owned \$ 1,117,343 \$ 48,735 \$ \$ (46,495) \$ 1,119,583

-Liabilities at Fair Value L evel 1 Level 2 Level 3 Netting Total Financial instruments sold, not yet purchased, at fair value Common stock, units, preferred stocks, and ETFs \$ 258,106 \$ - \$ \$ - \$ 258,106 Derivative contracts: Equity and corporate bond swaps 131,089 (117,062) 14,027 Foreign exchange swaps 12 12 Total derivative contracts - 131,101 - (117,062) 14,039 Total \$ 258,106 \$ 131,101 \$ \$ (117,062) \$ 272,145
+Liabilities at Fair Value Level 1 Level 2 Level 3 Netting Total Financial instruments sold, not yet purchased Common stock, units, preferred stocks, and ETFs \$ 366,552 \$ \$ \$ : \$ 366,552 Derivative contracts: Equity swaps 214,384 (176,534) 37,850 Total derivative contracts 214,384 (176,534) 37,850 Total financial instruments sold, not yet purchased \$ 366,552 \$ 214,384 \$ \$ (176,534) \$ 404,402

 The fair market value for level 3 securities may be highly sensitive to the use of industry-standard models, unobservable inputs and subjective assumptions.
 The degree of fair market value sensitivity is also contingent upon the subjective weight given to specific inputs and valuation metrics.
 The Company may hold various financial instruments where different weight may be applied to industry standard models representing standard valuation metrics such as: discounted cash flows, market multiples, comparative transactions, capital rates, recovery rates and timing, and bid levels.
 Generally, changes in the weights ascribed to the various valuation metrics and the significant unobservable inputs in isolation may result in significantly lower or higher fair value measurements.
 Volatility levels for warrants are not readily observable and subject to interpretation.
 The interrelationship between unobservable inputs may vary significantly amongst level 3 securities as they are generally highly idiosyncratic.
-Significant increases (decreases) in any of those inputs in isolation can result in a significantly lower (higher) fair value measurement. of June 30, 2023.
+Significant increases (decreases) in any of those inputs in isolation can result in a significantly lower (higher) fair value measurement.
+The Company does not have any level 3 instruments or transfers between levels as of December 31, 2023.